maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 # Performance of the model

-In this section, I'll try to compare the performance of Googe Colab TPU, GPU and CPU on 20 epochs.
+In this section, I'll try to compare the performance of Googe Colab TPU, GPU, and CPU on 20 epochs.

 ## TPU performance

-The TPU model has been fited in less than **5** minutes.
+The TPU model has been fitted in less than **5** minutes.
 The average time per sample in each epoch is around **680 us**.

 ```
 Epoch 15/20